annamalai-palanikumar/credentials-manager/README.md

-1) Building Container to run application
-2) Base Application
-3) Authentication APIs
-4) Credential Management APIs
-5) SDKs for Credential Management and Authentication
+Contains Dockerfile to Build the Container to run this application Contains Authentication APIs to authenticate before accessing Credentials Contains Credential Management APIs which are core of the this application Contains SDKs for Credential Management and Authentication